2006 Subway 500: Background

 The Subway 500 was the 32nd of 36 scheduled stock car races of the 2006 NASCAR Nextel Cup Series and the sixth in the ten-race season-ending Chase for the Nextel Cup.
-On October 22, 2006, it was held at Martinsville Speedway in Martinsville, Virginia, a short track that holds NASCAR races, and ran for a total of 500 laps over a distance of 263 mi.
+On October 22, 2006, it was held at Martinsville Speedway in Ridgeway, Virginia, a short track that holds NASCAR races, and ran for a total of 500 laps over a distance of 263 mi.
 The standard track at Martinsville Speedway is a four-turn, paperclip-shaped 0.526 mi oval.
 Its turns are banked at eleven degrees, and neither the front stretch (the location of the finish line) nor the backstretch is banked.

 Before the race, Jeff Burton led the Drivers' Championship with 5,763 points, with Matt Kenseth second on 5,718 points and Kevin Harvick with 5,674 points in third.
 Mark Martin and Dale Earnhardt Jr. were fourth and fifth, and Denny Hamlin, Jimmie Johnson, Kasey Kahne, Kyle Busch and Jeff Gordon rounded out the top ten drivers competing for the 2006 Chase for the Nextel Cup.
 In the Manufacturers' Championship, Chevrolet led with 237 points; Dodge was second with 179, followed by Ford with 173.
 Gordon was the race's defending champion.

 After falling from seventh to tenth in the Drivers' Championship at the previous race (at Charlotte Motor Speedway), Gordon said he would try and win races to return to contention for the championship.
 Jeff Burton called the Subway 500 "another volatile race in the Chase" and thought it would significantly impact the chase contenders.
 Although Kenseth felt the race would be the toughest for his team, he believed a good finish would put him in a better position for the championship because of his good results at the tracks following the Martinsville race.
 After a good finish at Charlotte, Earnhardt felt he was in "good shape": "Jeff has been at this a long time, but I don't look at him as indestructible.
 If he has a mistake or even a couple of bad runs, it will completely shake up the points."
 After winning the Busch Series championship, Harvick focused on the Nextel Cup championship: "We're excited about it, proud of what we've done this year, and, hopefully, we can do what we need to do on the Cup side in the next five weeks.
 I have never had a season like this."
 Hamlin thought he would perform well at Martinsville, where he felt comfortable.
 He and his team did not rule themselves out of contention for the title.